 Lost Pets

 Despite our best intentions, and often through no fault of our own, pets sometimes go missing.
-Be it a gate or hutch door accidently left open, a dog suddenly spooked on a walk, or a cat whose night on the tiles took him straying a little too far.
-There’s nothing more terrifying, than knowing that your much loved pet is out and about, without you to look after his/her welfare!
+There’s nothing more terrifying, than knowing that your much loved pet is out there without you to look after them.

 With all of our good wishes and the very best of luck…